 These can come in a few different forms: monthly spot-on, a disposable collar, or a spray.
 The Whole Dog Journal points out that “oral flea-control medications have been proven to be more effective than topical pesticides in both killing fleas and helping to control a household infestation more quickly.”
 While this is true, the benefit of topical treatments is in their general safety.

 However, as with any chemical compounds, caution is advised even with products deemed to be safe.
 According to Dog Aware, most “flea and tick control medications have not been found to cause adverse effects when used as directed, but toxicity can occur if topical products are ingested.”
 This is why reading labels is so important.
-If a spot-on treatment is applied between the neck and shoulders as directed, no harm should befall a dog; but if it’s applied past the shoulders where a dog can reach, that could definitely cause problems.
+If a spot-on treatment is applied between the neck and shoulders as directed, no harm should befall a dog; but if it’s applied past the shoulders where a dog can reach with its tongue, that could definitely cause problems.

 The drawback of Advantage is that it does not offer any protection against ticks.
 If you’re living in an urban setting, this product could still be a good option for you, as you’re not likely to encounter many ticks in a concrete jungle.
 For those who like Advantage but are concerned about ticks on their dogs, the Preventic Tick Collar can be worn for additional protection.
 (Just bear in mind that Preventic contains amitraz, which is toxic to cats.)

 Frontline Plus targets four kinds of ticks, fleas (including eggs and larvae), lice, and mites that cause sarcoptic mange.
-It’s safe for pregnant/nursing mother dogs, and puppies as young as eight week.
+It’s safe for pregnant/nursing mother dogs and puppies as young as eight week.
 After talking to a variety of Collie people, Frontline seems to be the most trusted of the topical flea/tick products available.
 Anecdotally anyway, it is reported to have gentler ingredients and the least tendency to cause skin irritations.

 An added benefit is it has been around long enough that cheaper generic products are available, some of which I’ve tried and found to be as effective as Frontline.
 (One such knockoff, Pet Armor Plus, is even available at Walmart.)